Original Issue Discount (OID)

 Original Issue Discount (OID) is the amount by which the stated redemption price at maturity of a debt instrument exceeds its issue price.
 It represents the interest that accrues over the life of the bond but is not paid until maturity.

-Original Issue Discount (OID) is the difference between the face value (or par value) of a bond and the price at which it was originally issued.
-When a company or government entity issues a bond at a discount, the investor pays less than the bond's face value but receives the full face value at maturity.
-This difference represents additional interest income for the investor.
-OID is most commonly associated with zero-coupon bonds, which do not pay periodic interest (coupons). instead, they are sold at a deep discount and mature at par.
-However, OID can also apply to bonds that pay some interest if the coupon rate is significantly lower than the market rate at the time of issuance.
-From a tax perspective, the IRS treats OID as interest income that is earned over the life of the bond.
-This means that investors must pay taxes on the OID as it accrues each year, even though they do not receive the cash until the bond matures or is sold.
-This concept is known as "phantom income."
+Original Issue Discount (OID) is a form of interest that is not paid periodically but is instead built into the purchase price of a debt instrument.
+It is defined as the difference between the face value (or par value) of a bond and the price at which it was originally issued to the public.
+When a company or government entity issues a bond at a discount, the investor pays an upfront price that is lower than the bond's face value but is guaranteed to receive the full face value upon the bond's maturity.
+This difference—the discount—represents the total interest income the investor will earn over the bond's life.
+OID is most commonly associated with zero-coupon bonds, which are designed to pay no periodic interest (coupons). instead, they are sold at a deep discount and mature at par, providing a single lump-sum payment at the end of the term.
+However, OID can also apply to bonds that *do* pay some periodic interest if the stated coupon rate is significantly lower than the prevailing market interest rate at the time of issuance.
+In such cases, the bond is issued at a discount to compensate the investor for the below-market coupon payments.
+Common examples of OID instruments include U.S. Treasury Bills (T-bills), which are short-term OID instruments, and Treasury STRIPS, which are long-term zero-coupon bonds created by "stripping" the coupons from traditional Treasury notes.
+From an economic perspective, OID allows issuers to manage their cash flows by deferring interest payments until maturity.
+For investors, OID instruments provide a way to "lock in" a specific yield for the entire duration of the investment, as the return is primarily based on the initial discount rather than the reinvestment of smaller coupon payments.
+However, the tax treatment of OID is unique: the IRS treats the discount as interest income that is earned (and taxed) over the life of the bond, even if no cash is actually received until the bond matures.
+This creates what is known as "phantom income," a critical consideration for any fixed-income investor.

 Key Takeaways